Single origin matcha

 Single batch: A collection of leaves that went through one production cycle together

 Although certain reputations and standards of quality are connected to different regions, and sometimes there are a few common characteristics found in teas from a given region, tea qualities are not generally consistent across a location or even from year-to-year.
-Maybe a certain region is known for bright green varieties because of environmental factors, for example, but most qualities vary based on annual conditions, the particular techniques of different farmers and many other determinants.
+Maybe a certain region is known for bright green varieties because of environmental factors, for example, but most characteristics vary based on annual conditions, the particular techniques of different farmers and many other determinants.
+This means each particular cultivar from each region is a notable occasion, worthy of annual celebration, a special vessel and even a reason to gather.

-Single origin tea is often cherished due to the reputation carried by its origin.
-There are a number of places famous for hosting centuries of cultivation knowledge resulting in high-quality tea.
+Single origin tea is often cherished due to the reputation of its origin.
+There are a number of places in Japan that are famous for hosting centuries of cultivation knowledge and producing high-quality tea.
 Certain landscapes or islands are also known for their soil type, climate or other environmental factors that contribute to high-grade tea varieties.

 Single origin teas are unique because they have strong and unmasked characteristics.
 The sensory palette of a single origin tea is a solo actor on an empty stage.
 Each smell, flavor, color and finish is wholly credited to that one variety.
 This is in contrast to tea blends, which operate more like multiple actors in dialogue, reflecting and complementing the qualities of each other based on the directing tea master’s wisdom and preferences.
 (In the context of the tea industry, those qualities are largely based on the whims of a target market.)
 There is something elegant and skillful about presenting a sophisticated, complex taste from one solitary place.
 It celebrates the beauty offered naturally, in its most original form, unveiled and unaltered.